 2. Perfume his clothes and not his skin.

 Ingredients contained in perfumes, whether alcohol or substances used as fragrances, are potential irritants.
 It is better not to expose the skin directly.
 Apply them on clothes!

-3. Buy cosmetics in tubes instead of jars.
+3. Buy cosmetics in tubes rather than jars.

 Certainly, the cosmetics contained in a jar are very pretty, but they are not optimal at the level of conservation.
 By opening the pot and putting your fingers on it, you increase the proliferation of bacteria and subsequently the deterioration of the important ingredients.
 In addition, they are not adequately protected from light and air, so their effectiveness is reduced.